 Suppose, for example, you're a passenger in a car with some friends when the driver decides to go rob a liquor store.
 You remain in the car while he and another passenger barge into a 7-11, wave a gun, and take money from the cash register.
 But you weren't aware of their plan when you first got in the car...and you did nothing to help facilitate it.
 In this scenario, you were "merely present" and shouldn't be held liable for the robbery.

-There are an infinite number of ways that the allegation that you aided, facilitated or encouraged a crime could have been misunderstood.
+There is an infinite number of ways that the allegation that you aided, facilitated or encouraged a crime could have been misunderstood.
 The bottom line is that if you didn't intentionally engage in one of these acts, you should be acquitted from any accomplice liability under Penal Code 31 PC.

 Because there need not be any physical proof that you aided and abetted another person in the commission of a crime, it is easy for someone falsely to accuse you of doing so.
 This would most likely be the case if, for example, someone was trying to divert his/her own criminal culpability by fingering you as the mastermind of the operation.

 Anger, revenge or jealousy could also prompt someone to accuse you of being involved in a crime in which you played no part.

 But as Riverside criminal defense attorney Michael Scafiddi19 explains, "Our law firm...comprised of former police investigators and district attorneys...knows the most effective ways to investigate cases and scrutinize witnesses to fight your false aiding and abetting charges and ensure that the truth comes to light."

 If...before the commission of the charged crime(s)...you withdrew from participation by